Zzorro-Kid/Zzorro-Kid/README.md

 You’ve found Me — young developer, CS student at **PJATK**, and proud member of the **"Free Software Movement"**.

-- 💻 Writing fast & lean code
+- 💻 Writing fast & lean C++ code
-- 🎓 Learning operating systems and crossplatform app development<br/>
+- 🎓 Learning OS's, compilers, networks  <br/>
 - 🤝 Open to collaborations — if your intentions are noble... or intriguing<br/>
 - 🧠 Ask me about Linux or life in legacy IT field<br/>